tutorwithme/style-guide/Ruby.md

 ### DRY

-Don't Repeat Yourself: as much as possible try to package your code in a way that limits the amount of duplication.
-This typically amounts to creating a method that is called by disparate parts of the application or to add common methods of similar objects into a parent class.
+Don't Repeat Yourself: as much as possible try to write your code in a way that limits the amount of duplication.
+This typically amounts to creating a method in a helper, library or parent class so that it can be accessed where needed instead of being duplicated.

-**When to use this technique:** When you have multiple lines of code that are identical.
+**When to use this technique:** When you have multiple lines of code that are identical and needed in more than one place in the application.

 ### Return early / return often